chromice/ae/README.md

 ae::register('/absolute/path/to/module/directory/');
 ```

-Now æ will look for files in that directory as well as *ae* and root directories:
+Now æ will look for files in that directory as well as */ae* and root directories:

 ```php
 echo ae::resolve('foo.php');